-Pembroke Hill will offer Malone Scholarships to students in grades seven to nine who demonstrate very high academic achievement as well as significant financial need (at least 30 percent of tuition).
-Students identified as Malone Scholars could receive up to 100 percent of tuition and fees.
+Pembroke Hill will offer Malone Scholarships to students in grades seven to nine who demonstrate very high academic achievement as well as significant financial need.
 These scholarships are renewable through graduation.

 The school hopes to add two scholarships per year until a maximum of six to eight scholarships are awarded.